Editorial scientific illustration of stylized parasitic organism morphology and microscopy fields.

 FDA-cleared 22-target multiplex

-Real medicine.
-Plainly delivered.
+Real medicine, clearly delivered.

 Licensed clinicians under physician supervision

-Nurse practitioners and physician assistants deliver care under standardized procedures and a delegation of services agreement with the supervising physician, Dr. Waltzman, MD.
+Nurse practitioners and physician assistants deliver care under standardized procedures and a delegation of services agreement with the supervising physician, Dr. Josh Waltzman, MD.

 Supportive supplements, sold separately